handmade success

 Lab testing

-In most states, CBD products must be lab-tested by an accredited third-party laboratory.
-The tests verify THC content (confirming it’s under 0.3%), check for pesticides and heavy metals, and confirm CBD potency matches your label.
+Tests should also check for pesticides, heavy metals, and confirm CBD potency matches your label.
 Hold onto these certificates of analysis (COAs).
-Your wholesale buyers and many retail platforms will require them.
+Your wholesale buyers and many retail platforms require them.
 Customers increasingly expect them too.

 How to choose the right CBD products to make